RWANDA MEDICAL JOURNAL

 The RMJ is a peer-reviewed journal following a double “blind” peer-review model.
 This means that reviewers will not know your identity and likewise we will not provide you with details of our peer-reviewers.
 We will provide reviewers with your designation and country of employment to provide relevance to the manuscript.
 After initial screening by the chief-editor and the editorial team, which takes only a few days, manuscripts are reviewed by at least two independent peer-reviewers.
 The journal aims to give decisions on manuscripts within 6-8 weeks.

-The editorial team use plagiarism software to screen all submitted articles.
-Any related or discovered plagiarism disrupts the credibility of the article, and leads to its immediate and full rejection.
-In cases where significant plagiarism is identified, the editorial team may, at their discretion, contact the line-manager (supervising clinician) of the offence.
+The editorial team uses plagiarism software to screen all submitted articles.
+Any related or discovered plagiarism disrupts the credibility of the article and leads to its immediate and full rejection.
+In cases where significant plagiarism is identified, the editorial team may, at their discretion, contact the line-manager (supervising clinician) of the offense.

 Checklists